International Institute for Sport History

 Some famous modern boxers include Rocky Marciano, Joe Frazier, Muhammad Ali (formerly known as Cassius Clay), George Foreman,

 Lennox Lewis and Mike Tyson.
-But the sport of boxing is very old.
+The sport of boxing is very old dating back to several ancient civilizations.

 With a history dating back to antiquity the sport of Boxing has vast quantities of documentation that the IISOH would like to acquire.